Major Fly Fishing Influencers in History

 Ian Gordon (International salmon guide and recognized as one of the world’s best two handed casting instructors)

 John & Amy Hazel (John Hazel was first to introduce two handed casting in the U.S. He and Amy own Deschutes Angler Fly Shop, Maupin, OR.)

-Simon Gawesworth (Perhaps the best two handed instructor in the U.S. Works for RIO.
+Simon Gawesworth (Perhaps the best two handed instructor in the U.S. Works for Far Bank Enterprises.
 Originally from England.)

 Tom Larimer (Premier fly line designer for Airflo, steelhead guide, and instructor)